 At that time only a few Europeans, mainly traders and escaped convicts, were living in or visiting New Zealand.
 The CMS believed that the Māori population could be converted and gradually organised into a local, and Māori, version of the Anglican church.

 After West Africa, New Zealand was the second part of the world to receive missionaries from the Church Missionary Society (CMS).
-The main person driving that decision was Samuel Marsden.
-He was a Yorkshireman who became chaplain to the prison colony of New South Wales in 1794.
+The main person driving that decision was Yorkshireman Samuel Marsden, who had become chaplain to the prison colony of New South Wales in 1794.
 There he met and hosted many visiting Māori, especially northern chiefs, and felt they were more receptive to Christianity than the aborigines of Australia.

 Marsden’s visitors included the Bay of Islands chief Te Pahi and his sons.
-Marsden was impressed with Te Pahi’s ‘clear, strong and comprehensive mind’,1 and decided to set up a mission in New Zealand.
+Impressed with Te Pahi’s ‘clear, strong and comprehensive mind’,1 Marsden decided to set up a mission in New Zealand.
 He already strongly supported the work of the London Missionary Society and helped its Pacific missionaries.
 In 1808 he convinced the CMS to begin a mission in New Zealand.

 The first men chosen as missionaries, William Hall and John King, were tradespeople.
 They were joined by Thomas Kendall, a primary-school teacher.
 These men were not ordained ministers but Marsden believed that introducing European civilisation, culture and industry to Māori was the first step towards them becoming Christians.
 The missionaries sailed from England to New South Wales in 1809.

 Te Pahi had already returned to his home at Rangihoua, on the northern side of the Bay of Islands, in 1806.
 Marsden hoped to use his friendship with the chief to base his mission there.
-However those plans were postponed when another chief, Te Puhi, of Whangaroa, Northland, instigated the burning of the ship Boyd, and the massacre of her crew in 1809.
-An avenging party of whalers confused Te Puhi with Te Pahi and killed him and many members of his tribe.
+However those plans were postponed when another chief, Te Puhi, of Whangaroa, Northland, instigated the burning of the ship Boyd and the massacre of its crew in 1809.
+An avenging party of whalers confused Te Puhi with Te Pahi and killed the latter and many members of his tribe.
 This tragedy delayed the start of the mission for five years.